CyberRa1/APT-Hub/README.md

 # APT-Hub
-APT hub," will help us updated on the latest APT activities.
-It collects data on APT profiles, IOCs(1 yr), and blogs on searched APT.
+APT hub, It help's research to updated on the latest APT activities.
+It collects following data on give APT name

+- APT profiles (Malpedia, MITRE)
+- IOCs of current year (otx.alienvault)
+- Publish blogs on APT
+- MITRE TTPs (ATTACK MITRE)